wcnrny/wcnrny/README.md

 Full-Stack Web Developer
 ------------------------

-I've been learning some fundementals about full-stack for a year.
+I've been learning fundementals of full-stack for a year.
 Not much learnt from this journey because of high school and exams etc. But I can help a little.

 * 🌍  I'm based in Eskişehir
 * ✉️  You can contact me at [wcnrny@protonmail.com](mailto:wcnrny@protonmail.com)